Department of Anesthesiology/Critical Care Medicine

 Baltimore, MD 21205

 Dr. Tao has further investigated the role of PSD-95/SAP90 in chronic pain and anesthesia mechanisms by using peptide to disrupt NMDA receptor-PSD-95/SAP90 protein interactions.
-He constructed and purified an HIV Tat fusion peptide, “pTat-PSD-95 PDZ2”, which can be delivered intracellularly by the Tat protein transduction domain.
-GST pull-down and co-immunoprecipitation experiments have shown that this peptide dose-dependently inhibited the protein-protein interactions between NMDA receptors and PSD-95/SAP90.
-In vivo pharmacological studies have demonstrated that intraperitoneal injection of the cell-permeant fusion peptide pTat-PSD-95 PDZ2 significantly diminished CFA-induced chronic inflammatory pain and reduced halothane MAC in mice.
-These results indicate that this fusion peptide can potentially be developed for the treatment of chronic pain and use as an adjuvant agent in clinical anesthesia.
+He constructed and purified an HIV Tat fusion peptide, “pTat-PSD-95 PDZ2,” which can be delivered intracellularly by the Tat protein transduction domain.
+GST pull-down and co-immunoprecipitation experiments have shown that this peptide dose-dependently inhibits the protein-protein interactions between NMDA receptors and PSD-95/SAP90.
+In vivo pharmacologic studies have demonstrated that intraperitoneal injection of the cell-permeant fusion peptide pTat-PSD-95 PDZ2 significantly diminishes complete Freund’s adjuvant-induced chronic inflammatory pain and reduces halothane MAC in mice.
+These results indicate that this fusion peptide can potentially be developed for the treatment of chronic pain and used as an adjuvant agent in clinical anesthesia.

-As an extension of his pain research, Dr. Tao recently has begun a collaboration with Dr. John McDonald’s laboratory in the International Center for Spinal Cord Injury at Kennedy Krieger Institute to address the problems of central chronic pain after spinal cord injury using a unique stem cell approach.
+As an extension of his pain research, Dr. Tao has begun a collaboration with Dr. John McDonald’s laboratory in the International Center for Spinal Cord Injury at Kennedy Krieger Institute to address the problems of central chronic pain after spinal cord injury using a unique stem cell approach.
+This research project has been funded by a Maryland Stem Cell Research Grant.
+In 2012, he developed a new line of research to investigate stress-induced pain transition after surgery.
+His research proposal was funded with a 5-year NIH R01 grant.

 - Society for Neuroscience